Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Discussion

-Another life extension strategy involves dumping metal-rich objects onto a star, increasing metallicity and slowing fusion, assuming the metals could be mixed with the core.
+Another life extension strategy involves dumping metal-rich objects on to a star, increasing metallicity and slowing fusion, assuming the metals could be mixed with the core (restricting this application to fully convective stars).
 This could be achieved by kicking objects near the host star out of their orbit and should be relatively energy efficient, though the total amount of material in the planetary system may be a limiting factor.
-For our own Solar System, we could dump at most a fraction of a percent of a Solar mass onto the Sun.
+For our own Solar System, we could dump at most a fraction of a percent of a Solar mass on to the Sun.
 Though this would increase the host star lifetime by an amount roughly equal to the natural lifetime discrepancy between the original and enriched star, the luminosity of the star would still increase with time and a relocation method like asteroid deflection or a reflective sail would be required.